kabuto-sh/proposals/KAP/kap-8.md

 - KNS & HGN pre-check each domain sale against each others' resolver to ensure that neither sells a domain already issued on the other protocol.
 This approach affords no technical guarantee of non-collision.
 - HGN adopts KNS as an infrastructure layer, becomes the TLD admin for `.hbar` and sells `.hbar` however they want.
 This approach guarantees non-collision of domains since the smart contracts handle the domain checks.

+### Migration fees

+Owners of `.hbar` domains that were issued by HGN have already paid a fee for those domains.
+KNS will waive the TLD Admin, Co-op Share, and Development Share fees only for domains migrating from HGN to KNS for a limited time.
+The infrastructure fee of $2.00 per year will still be charged only to cover the cost of storage and maintenance of the KNS smart contracts.

+New purchases of `.hbar` domains on KNS that were not issued by HGN will continue to be issued with the standard fee structure.

 ## References